jengalas/pz-adventures-jekyll/_posts/2023/2023-09-09-acadia-adventures-2023-day-3.md

  -->

-We woke up to another very nice day (still very humid, but not foggy like yesterday) and, unfortunately, still pain in Rich's leg.
-I brought back a blueberry muffin and some coffee and juice for him from the hotel lobby so he could take medication; I had planned on going to the Flowered Apron but since that doesn't open until 8:00, we had some time to wait.
+We woke up to another very nice day and, unfortunately, still pain in Rich's leg.
+It was still very humid, but not foggy like yesterday.
+I brought back a blueberry muffin and some coffee and juice from the hotel lobby as a "first breakfast"; I had planned on going to the Flowered Apron but since that doesn't open until 8:00, we had some time to wait.

-I headed over there around 7:45 and arrived just a few minutes before the shop opened, taking the shortcut through the cemetery.
+I headed over to the bakery on Kennebec Street around 7:45 and arrived just a few minutes before the shop opened, taking a shortcut through the cemetery.
 (In fact I walked down to the end of the street just so I wasn't bothering them before they opened, and saw Steve placing the "pop up bakery" sign at the corner of Cottage and Kennebec.)

 All of their baked goods looked great, but I knew we would be mostly interested in the savory offering, which was a cheddar scallion biscuit.
 I bought two, in fact, even though they were pretty big.
 I also got a molasses-ginger cookie (which I've had before and it was awesome), a three-pack of lemon tea cookies, and a chocolate raspberry cupcake.
 The featured item for today was a chocolate raspberry cake, and while the slices looked delicious (two chocolate layers filled with raspberry cream and topped with chocolate ganache) I knew it was more than I could handle this morning!
 So I opted for the cupcake.